Alejandrop22/WRO_FE_CETYS_SEAL_AV/README.md

 | Studying: Electronic Cybernetics Engineering    | Studying:  Computer Science Engineering    | Studying: Electronic Cybernetics Engineering    |
 | Excited to obtain a good placement in the 2026 Future Engineers season.  | Wants to travel to an international championship.  | Ready to work on the prototype day and night. |

+We also want to thank our team mentor who has been with us from the start, Luis C. Básaca.

 ## Robot Overview
 S.E.A.L.
 Dimensions:  Wdidth 17cm x  Long 11cm x  Height 15cm     Weight: 0.35kg